IdleDelight/movePuzzle/README.md

-# Move Puzzle
+# movePuzzle
-## A Terminal Application To Move Pusle Written in C#
+## A Terminal Application game where you collect flags before they deplete.
+Written in C#

 #### Author IdleDelight